Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Introduction and Motivation

 Regression is a fundamental task in machine learning and statistics, and it is perhaps the most classical family of problems to be studied in these fields.
-While traditional regression techniques like linear models are well-understood and widely used, many real-world applications require learning smooth underlying functions from data affected by noise.
+While traditional regression techniques, such as linear models, are well-understood and widely used, many real-world applications require learning smooth underlying functions from noisy data.
 This challenge is omnipresent in Science, particularly in fields such as signal processing, bioinformatics, and financial modeling, where extracting meaningful patterns from noisy observations is essential \citep{bishop2006pattern, lecun2015deep}.
 In this paper, we focus on the problem of regression for a function $f:[-1,1]^d\to \R$, which is known to be smooth, i.e., differentiable a given number of times, and aim to obtain an estimate that is uniformly accurate over the entire domain.
-This kind of guarantee, which is not dataset-related, requires the algorithm also to specify the values $\{x_i\}_i$ where evaluations of $f(\cdot)$ are needed, a procedure known as \textit{active sampling}.
+This kind of guarantee, which is not dataset-related, requires the algorithm to also specify the values $\{x_i\}_{i=1}^n$ for which evaluations of $f(\cdot)$ are needed, a procedure known as \textit{passive design}.
 Non-parametric methods, such as kernel regression, Gaussian Processes, and local polynomial estimators, are popular choices for this task due to their flexibility and ability to capture complex data patterns without assuming a specific functional form \citep{williams2006gaussian, hastie2009elements}.
 However, this flexibility often comes at the cost of computational efficiency and scalability.
 Non-parametric models typically require storing and processing the entire dataset during inference, making them less practical for large-scale applications or real-time systems \citep{wasserman2006all}.

-Parametric methods, on the other hand, define models with a finite set of parameters, offering several advantages over non-parametric approaches.
-Parametric models excel in scalability and computational efficiency, as they do not need to access the entire dataset for making predictions, making them well-suited for large datasets and applications requiring fast inference \citep{murphy2012machine}.
-Also, these models are often more interpretable: With explicit functional forms, parametric models provide clearer insights into the relationship between input variables and outputs, which is valuable for understanding underlying processes and critical decision-making scenarios \citep{bishop2006pattern}.
-Despite these advantages, state-of-the-art parametric methods underperform in noisy settings when it comes to modeling smooth functions.
-This is due to a well-known problem that relates linear models with the possibility of achieving uniform estimation bounds for regression.
-We explore these limitations in detail in Section \ref{sec:misspec}.